simwrapper/simwrapper/src/plugins/aggregate-od/README.md

 csvFile: od-analysis-hourly-drt.csv
 projection: GK4
 scaleFactor: 100
+idColumn: 'id'
 ```

-**Shapefile:** The **first column** of the DBF data must contain the ID of the zones/regions.
+**Shapefile:** The DBF data must contain a column with the ID of the zones/regions.
 This ID will be used to identify the O/D flows in the CSV file

+- if the `idColumn` is not specified in YAML then the default `id` will be used.
+- If no ID column can be found then the plot will attempt to use the first column in the DBF file, but that often will fail.

 **O/D CSV File format:**